PSebaRaj/TradingPlatform/README.md

 # TradingPlatform
- Desciption: Trade stocks to built a portfolio
+ Description: Trade stocks to built a portfolio

  Languages Used: React + Redux, Node, Express, MongoDB